 The mentoring I received throughout the summer is truly a hallmark of this program.
 The program director’s, coordinator’s, and teaching assistant’s mentorships were instrumental in my growth throughout this program, and their support and efforts were incomparable.
 Throughout the process of my project, my research mentors were engaged and supportive, while also giving me intellectual freedom.
 They met with me at least once a week throughout the entire summer and would ask me questions such as, “What do you think?” when reviewing our results.
 Moreover, they asked midway through the program, “Is there anything we can be doing better as your mentors?”
 These questions attest to their genuine, successful efforts in being fantastic mentors.

-For any student interested in the medical and/or quantitative field, I strongly encourage you to consider this program.
+Lastly, my fellow interns were instrumental in making this program such a positive experience.
+We learned from each other daily and made great memories throughout Boston.
+To be surrounded by a diverse group of intellectual and well-rounded students hailing from numerous institutions across the country was truly a blessing.For any student interested in the medical and/or quantitative field, I strongly encourage you to consider this program.
 Harvard Medical School’s Department of Biomedical Informatics is a collaborative and positive environment filled with inspiring intellectuals pursuing life-changing research.
 I know that many years down the line, I will still look back on this experience as one of the most instrumental in my growth as a student, person, and academic.

 Teddy YounkerUndergraduate Institution: University of Pittsburgh

 Biomedicine is in a constant state of flux and innovation.
 The hardest challenge for any aspiring researcher is how to align one’s interests and passion with the experience that will allow them to thrive on that shifting landscape.
 The best way to do this is to get close to the source of innovation: the brilliant researchers inhabiting the intersection of biology and computer science at the HMS Department of Biomedical Informatics.